bigsee/digital-garden/_notes/Teal organisations.md

 | Green  | Pluralistic  | A sense of inclusion and a drive to view and treat all people as equal.|
 | Teal   | Evolutionary | The world is a place where everyone is called by intuition to contribute based on their unique potential. |

-Teal organisations are characterised by a high degree of autonomy and [[Psychological safety | psychological safety]].
+Teal organisations are characterised by a high degree of autonomy and [[Psychological safety| psychological safety]].
+The teams within them are usually[[High performance | high performing]] when the tasks involve a high degree of creativity and innovation, since innovation involves inherent risk of failure.
+These organisation do best not by trying to lower the *risk* of failure - when can never be zero - but by lowering the *cost* of failure.